hmrc/merchandise-in-baggage/README.md

 The tests contract verifier can be executed by running the script:
 `checkincheck.sh`.
 Note - currently contracts test only runs for local build.

+The VerifyContractSpec test will pass locally if the pact test in merchandise-in-baggage-frontend is run first.
+The pact test in the frontend will populate the pact directory which it will use.

 **Endpoints**
 POST        /declarations       _to persist a declaration_